CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts-2.rst

 -----------------

 The solution above is very satisfactory.
-We are not wasting time anymore in the interupt.
+We are not wasting time any more in the interrupt.
 But we are still spending time waiting for no reason in the main function.
-It is not as bad as in the interupt, but could we make sure that the main function is fully available for more interesting tasks to be carried?
+It is not as bad as in the interrupt, but could we make sure that the main function is fully available for more interesting tasks to be carried?

 Try the code below.
 Search the mbed documentation to know more about the